Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Discussion and applications

 \section{Discussion and applications}

 Our theory of firehose-instability saturation and its effect on thermodynamics and collisionality has implications both for prior simulation studies and for astrophysical applications.
 In the former arena, our theory explains the apparent differences between the value $\Delta_i \simeq -2/\beta_{\|i}$ of the pressure anisotropy that was obtained in the saturated state of previous high-$\beta$ shearing-box simulations of firehose-susceptible plasmas \citep{Kunz2014_b}, and the value $\Delta_i \simeq -1.4/\beta_{\|i}$ obtained in $\beta \gtrsim 1$ expanding-box simulations~\citep{Hellinger_2008,Hellinger_2015a,Hellinger_2019,Bott_2021}.
 Specifically, in the shearing-box simulations, $\beta_{i} \geq 200$, and the simulation with the longest characteristic shearing time $\tau_{\rm sh}$ satisfied $\tau_{\rm sh} \Omega_i \leq 10^{4}$, so $\tau_{\rm sh} \Omega_i/\beta_{i}^{1.6} \leq 2$.
 Taking numerical prefactors into account, all of these simulations can be described as being in the Alfv\'en-inhibiting state.
-By contrast, previous expanding-box simulations of the firehose instability all have $\beta_i \lesssim 8$, and $\tau_{\rm exp} \Omega_i \gtrsim 10^3$, so $\tau_{\rm exp} \Omega_i/\beta_i^{1.6} \gtrsim 36$; these simulations therefore describe plasmas in the Alfv\'en-enabling state\footnote{We note that there seems to be a small difference between the particular value of $\Delta_i \simeq -1.4/\beta_{\|i}$ obtained in the saturated state of these previous expanding-box simulations, and the value $\Delta_i \simeq -1.6/\beta_{\|i}$ that we observed in ours.
-One possible explanation for this difference is the larger values of $\beta_i$ that were used in our expanding-box simulations compared to the previous ones.
-We believe that, because of differences in the linear physics of the firehose instability when $\beta_i \gtrsim 1$ and $\beta_i \gg 1$ -- specifically, the resonant parallel firehose instability can no longer be disregarded when $\beta_i \gtrsim 1$ -- it is likely that the secondary parallel firehose instability does not emerge in the same way when $\beta_i \gtrsim 1$ as when $\beta_i \gg 1$.
-Because these modes push the ion distribution function away from a bi-Maxwellian form, thereby altering the linear stability threshold of the oblique firehose instability, it seems plausible that this could affect the precise saturated value of the pressure anisotropy.}.
+By contrast, previous expanding-box simulations of the firehose instability all have $\beta_i \lesssim 8$, and $\tau_{\rm exp} \Omega_i \gtrsim 10^3$, so $\tau_{\rm exp} \Omega_i/\beta_i^{1.6} \gtrsim 36$; these simulations therefore describe plasmas in the Alfv\'en-enabling state.